 Calico Ghost Town is one of the few remaining original mining towns of the west.
 Donated to the County of San Bernardino in 1966 by Walter Knott (Knott’s Berry Farm) the town is now alive and well.

 Traveling to Las Vegas or on your way back from the Colorado river, Calico is a good spot to take a break and enjoy this historic ghost town.

 A walk down Main Street Calico is like taking a trip back in time.
 This once busy mine town is now populated mostly by tourists.
 Visitors come from all over the world to experience a real live western Ghost Town.

 At its height, Calico boasted a population of 1,200 people, and over 500 silver mines.
 Besides the usual assortment of bars, brothels, gambling halls and a few churches,

-With the end of borax mining in the region in 1907, the town became completely abandoned.
-The last original inhabitant of Calico before it was abandoned, Mrs. Lucy Bell Lane, died in the 1960s.
+The last original inhabitant of Calico was Mrs. Lucy Bell Lane, who died in the 1960s.
 Her house remains as the main museum in town.